thomasway-sketch/Laptop-offloaded-LIDAR-SLAM-robot/README.md

 *Wrap up*
 The wheel spins up at duty 128 and reverses on command, I used a serial output which confirmed the code is running and narrates each direction change.

+25/07/2026-26/07/2026
+**Data transport architecture decision**

+In step 3 i am getting the cmd_vel topic from the laptop to the ESP32 to move the motors.
+After doing some research i could either use micro-ROS where the ESP32 becomes an ROS2 node, or the laptop will act as a bridge for the robot.
+Chose the bridge.

+My reasoning is that I am still learning and doing it the bridge way keeps the WiFi link visible so i can see where things break. micro-ROS apparently buries the transport inside machinery I can't easily inspect which would make debugging harder.
+The bridge should cost nothing measurable in latency because the WiFi itself is the bottleneck either way.
+I will isolate the transport is isolated so it can be swapped for micro-ROS later which i may do at the end of the project if time allows.

+I will send linear.x and angular.z over the wire and do the differential-drive kinematics on the ESP32 which keeps the bridge a pure transport.

+First i got the ESP32 onto the network and printing its IP.
+Used the built-in WiFi.h.
+WiFi.begin(ssid, password), loop until connected, print WiFi.localIP().
+Connected first try.

+I then checked the signal, RSSI sampled several times and typically -49 to -55 dBm which is well within acceptable range however, this was measured on the bench near the router. i will need to re-verify once mobile.

+Note: The ESP32 radio is 2.4 GHz only so it can't see a 5 GHz network and fails silently if pointed at one.
+Wasn't an issue but it's the first thing to i will check if a connection fails.

+I put my WiFi SSID and password in a credentials file which is kept out of the tracked source (.gitignored) since this is a public repo.

+I built the transport bottom-up with no ROS and no motors until each layer was proven.

+1. My ESP32 listened on a UDP port and prints whatever arrives using WiFiUDP.
+2. I Fired a packet from the laptop using `echo "hello" | nc -u <ip> <port>`.
+   The character values appeared on the serial monitor proving the packet had arrived i then coded it to translate the character values into ascii and add them to a string variable, i then printed that variable to the serial and it printed `hello` so i knew it functioned.
+3. Wrote the bridge node which is a Python ROS2 node that subscribes to /cmd_vel, relaying linear.x and angular.z to the ESP32 as UDP packet.

+**Bugs in the bridge pipeline**

+There were three bugs between in the dev proccess, and none of which threw an error, they were all silent.

+*TwistStamped structure.*
+Callback used msg.linear.x and got "no attribute linear".
+TwistStamped wraps a Twist inside a header which is one level deeper than plain Twist.
+I chose TwistStamped deliberately its header timestamp is what my stale-command watchdog can use later.

+*Double-read on the ESP32.*
+Serial printed ".,05" instead of "0.2, 0.5".
+My while loop called wifiUDP.read() twice per iteration once to test the byte, once to print the next one.
+This caused it to print every second byte and dropped the rest.
+The data had arrived perfectly.
+Fixed by reading the ascii value into an int variable and then using that for the test and the print.

+**DHCP Problems**

+Came back the next day, added float-parsing on the ESP32 and found packets no longer arriving.
+My testing showed the ESP32's IP had changed from what the bridge was sending to.

+The cause was that the router hands out addresses on a DHCP lease which expires.
+DHCP had given it a new lease, so the bridge was firing packets at the old address and UDP gives no error when nobody's listening so it failed silently.

+To fix this i gave it a static IP in firmware via WiFi.config() with an address outside the router's DHCP pool to avoid conflicts.
+Chose static-in-firmware over a router-side DHCP reservation because the network config then lives in the repo.

+After doing some research i found i could make the ESP an access point but in the end i decidded to stay on station mode (joining home WiFi).
+AP mode would fix the DHCP by definition and is more portable however, the laptop can't be on the ESP32's network and my home WiFi at once and I need internet for ROS package installs during development.
+I could change this at the end of the project if time allows.